funkpopo/Canvas/README.md

 ## License

-This project is licensed under the terms of the `LICENSE` file.
+This project is licensed under the terms of MIT.